zhenghuazx/toxic-comment/README.md

 ------------------
 ## About the project.
-This is my first kaggle game after graduation and made a lot of mistakes at the begining.
+This is my first serious kaggle game and thus made a lot of mistakes at the begining.
 After two-month soloing the game, I found it more important to learn than struggle in LB.

 ------------------
 ## Preprocessing